-The mic-in, line-in and line-out jacks are at location CN4 of the system board.
+The system board is equipped with 3 audio jacks at location CN4.
 A jack is a one-hole connecting interface for inserting a plug.

-• Mic-in Jack (Pink)
+• Line-out Jack (Lime)

-This jack is used to connect an external microphone.
-Use the C-Media application software to select between using this jack and the front audio's mic-in jack.
+This jack is used to connect external speakers for audio output from the system board.
+Using this jack disables the front audio's line-out function.